theturboturnip/harper/harper-core/tests/text/tagged/Part-of-speech tagging.md

 # N🅪Sg/V+
 >
 #
 > Part     - of - speech  tagging is  harder than just having  a   list  of words   and their
 # NSg/V/J+ .
 P  .
-N🅪Sg/V+ NSg/V   VL3 JC     C/P  V/J  Vg     D/P NSg/V P  NPl/V3+ V/C D$+
+N🅪Sg/V+ NSg/V   VL3 JC     C/P  V/J  Nᴹ/Vg/J D/P NSg/V P  NPl/V3+ V/C D$+
 > parts  of speech  , because some     words   can    represent more           than one       part    of speech
 # NPl/V3 P  N🅪Sg/V+ .
 C/P     I/J/R/Dq NPl/V3+ NPr/VX V         NPr/I/V/J/R/Dq C/P  NSg/I/V/J NSg/V/J P  N🅪Sg/V+
 > at    different times   , and because some     parts  of speech  are complex .
 This    is  not